DiNitride/Discord-Self-Bot/README.md

 # Discord-Self-Bot
 A Discord Self bot to do helpful things, by DiNitride#7899.
 A self bot is a bot that runs on your personal account, that is only usable by you, everywhere.
-They are technically against Discord TOS, however the developers have stated that they won't take action against them unless they are a problem.
-I.e. Abusing the API
+Use at own risk

 ## Commands: